State Reform School for Boys: Key reconstruction projects

+Safety and System Integration: Significant efforts were made to enhance safety and adapt the main building to the new classified system.
+This included the installation of parapet fire walls and iron-cased doors throughout the main structure, along with additional apparatus to ensure a reliable water supply.
+Plans for integrating the classified system into the main building had already been drawn, indicating a forward-thinking approach to the institution's future operation.

 Family cottages

 The progressive thought of juvenile Reform, in England, in the 1830s was to place 1 to 3 dozen inmates with similar characteristics in separate small houses under the supervision of a surrogate father or mother.
 The "family" thus created was to work, live, and attend school together, mixing only rarely with the inmates placed in other families.
 This was a radical departure from "congregate system" that the State Reform School for boys was founded on.

 The congregate system is a prison-like facility for housing delinquents in large dormitory areas, bringing them together under strict routines in classrooms, workshops, cafeterias and recreational areas.
 The main disadvantage of the congregate system is the older, more vicious boys are housed with the younger, more impressionable boys.
 This disadvantage is overcome with the cottage system.

 In the late 1830s, the Colonie de Mettray in France was built on the cottage system.

 In the United States, the cottage system was slow to catch on because of the greater expense of land, buildings, and services required, and the supposed increase difficulty of control of the inmates.
 Eventually, it was introduced with the opening of the Industrial School for Girls in Lancaster Massachusetts (1854) and the Ohio Reform School (1857) which was modeled after the Colonie de Mettray.